 Cardiovascular diseases are the leading cause of death worldwide.
 This is why individuals at risk must undergo regular screening to ensure proper health.
 Some of the screening methods are mentioned below:

-- Blood Pressure measurement: Since hypertension can result in one of the cardiovascular diseases, measuring blood pressure regularly can be beneficial.
-If the blood pressure is normal on the initial evaluation, follow up must be done every 2 years.
+- Blood Pressure measurement: Since hypertension can lead to cardiovascular diseases, measuring blood pressure regularly can be beneficial.
+If the blood pressure is normal on the initial evaluation, follow-up must be done every 2 years.
 However, if someone suffers from hypertension, they must have their blood pressure measure more frequently.

 - Serum Cholesterol levels: It is important to start measuring total cholesterol starting from the age of 20, if at low risk for CVD.
 The cholesterol measured is the total cholesterol and must be under the value of 200 for it to be healthy.
-On the breakdown of this cholesterol, HDL should be high and LDL should be low.
-The test should be repeated every 4-6 years for low-risk individuals.
+HDL levels should be high and LDL levels should be low.
+The test should be repeated every 2-3 years for low-risk individuals.